Asian Recipes/ Breakfast/ Japanese/ Recipes

 1 egg, ½ cup Greek yoghurt, ½ cup milk

-• Heat a small scoop of butter (around ½-1 tsp) in a large frying pan or skillet over low to medium heat.
+• Heat a small scoop of 1 tbsp butter (around ½-1 tsp) in a large frying pan or skillet over low to medium heat.
 Pour in a ladleful of batter and allow it to spread out into a wide circle.

 1 tbsp butter